AndrewLien/Water-Quality-Capstone/README.md

 # Project Files

-Due to upload file size limitations on Github, files are stored on a [Google Drive folder.] ((https://drive.google.com/drive/folders/1CD8-oHrF6VQyjEdSL8v6PSWbstwB0T08?usp=sharing)
+Due to upload file size limitations on Github, data files are stored on a [Google Drive folder.] (https://drive.google.com/drive/folders/1CD8-oHrF6VQyjEdSL8v6PSWbstwB0T08?usp=sharing)

 - "ecoli.script.R" is the script used to wrangle and explore the data
     - Section 1 (lines 1-31): GENERAL SETUP.
 This shows data wrangling from the original files pulled from the UK Environmental Agency.